Leasehold Properties: What to Know Before You Buy

 When you buy a leasehold property, there will be on-going costs to pay as well as the outright cost of buying the home.
 One of these fees is the service charge.

 A service charge is a fee payable by all residents.
 It contributes towards the general maintenance and upkeep of the shared building.
-For example, if you’re living in a block of flats, it would be used to repair shared or communal spaces such as the staircase, corridors, exterior walls or roof.
+For example, if you’re living in a block of flats, it would be used to repair or clean shared or communal spaces such as the staircase, corridors, exterior walls or roof.

 Some larger blocks may have a managing agent to set the service charge and arrange any repairs or maintenance.
 In smaller blocks, these responsibilities may fall to the residents’ committee.
 Currently, there is no cap on how much you may be expected to pay.